usrshare/nesalizer/README.md

 A thirty-minute rewind buffer uses around 1.3 GB of memory for most games.
 There's no attempt to compress states yet, so a lot of memory is wasted.
 The length of the rewind buffer can be set by changing *rewind_seconds* in [**src/save\_states.cpp**](src/save_states.cpp) and rebuilding.

+## Random corruption ##

+This emulator also provides the ability to randomly corrupt the game's execution.
+The keys F3 and F4 increase and decrease the corruption chance on every CPU cycle.

+Unlike regular ROM corruptors, which change pieces of data in the ROM, this one actually introduces errors into the emulated CPU's operation -- right now this is represented as randomly swapping branch directions.

 ## Compatibility ##

 iNES mappers (support circuitry inside cartridges) supported so far: 0, 1, 2, 3, 4, 5 (including ExGrafix, split screen, and PRG RAM swapping), 7, 9, 10, 11, 13, 28, 71, 232.
 This covers the majority of ROMs.